Pacific Islands Studies (PACS)

 PACS 602 Re/Presenting Oceania: Pacific and American Perspectives (3) Graduate seminar.
 Critical analysis of the way physical, social and cultural aspects of Oceania have been represented in scholarly and popular media.
 Co-requisite: 601.

 PACS 603 Researching Oceania: Creative and Conventional Methods of Inquiry (3) Graduate seminar.
 Literacy, theory and method in the creation of a Master's research project.
 Pre: 601 and 602.

 PACS 640 Women in Oceania (3) Will look at feminist theory, ethnography, culture, activism and globalization in the context of writing, research and film on or by Women in Oceania.
 Pre: consent.

 PACS 690 Graduate Seminar: Change in the Pacific (3) Interrelationship of change in selected Pacific Islands regions, institutions, and processes.
 Repeatable two times.
 Pre: consent.

 PACS 695 Master's Portfolio Project (V) Independent study for students working on MA portfolio projects.
 A grade of satisfactory (S) is assigned when the project is satisfactorily completed.
 Repeatable one time.
+A-F only.
 Pre: graduate standing in PACS.